skilesare/immortality/a_new_constitution/article_i.md

 To raise and support Armies, but no Appropriation of Money to that Use shall be for a longer Term than two Years;

+To provide and maintain a Navy, but no Appropriation of Money to that Use shall be for a longer Term than two Years;

-To provide and maintain a Navy;
+To provide and maintain an Air and Space Force, but no Appropriation of Money to that Use shall be for a longer Term than two Years;

-To provide and maintain a Space Program that explores reachable space.
+To provide and maintain a Civilian Space Program that explores reachable space.

 To make Rules for the Government and Regulation of the land, naval, air, and space Forces;